Mathavan1234/Build-Docker-Image-CICD/README.md

 Building and pushing a **Docker image** to **Docker Hub** using CodeBuild.

-## 🐳 Section 2: Build & Push Docker Image to Docker Hub
+## 🐳 Build & Push Docker Image to Docker Hub

 ### Overview
 - Create and push Docker images automatically via CodeBuild.